inmanta/inmanta-core/docs/model_developers/modules.rst

 .. code-block:: text

-  machine <url of the private repository>
+  machine <hostname of the private repository>
   login <username>
   password <the token to access the private repository>